Transform1060

 Transition

 During the COVID-19 pandemic, the space was closed to comply with city and state restrictions on indoor gatherings.
-As with many businesses and organizations, it accumulated a sizeable debt of unpaid rent.
+As with many businesses and organizations, it accumulated a sizable debt of unpaid rent.
 In the summer of 2021, the space was able to reopen for limited events.
 In August 2021, a group of community stakeholders and venue operations team members offered to take over the rent debt and ownership of the space and run it as a new public benefit non-profit.

 On October 21, 2021 the previous managing organization voted unanimously to approve the transfer proposal and move forward in the process of transitioning the space to new ownership and oversight, with a goal date of December 31, 2021.
-Transition1060 signed a new lease in late December, effective January 1, 2022.
+Transform1060 signed a new lease in late December, effective January 1, 2022.
 As part of that lease, they assumed the existing rent debt accumulated during the COVID-19 pandemic.

 Our Values